 With regard to SSL/TLS Server Certificates or Code Signing Certificates, if any inconsistency exists between this CP and the requirements and guidelines above, then the CAB Forum requirements and guidelines above take precedence.
-Time-stamping policies are in accordance with IETF RFC 3161.

 This CP is only one of several documents that govern the DigiCert PKI.
 Other important documents include Certification Practice Statements, registration authority agreements and practice statements, subscriber agreements, relying party agreements, customer agreements, privacy policies, and memoranda of agreement.
 DigiCert may publish additional certificate policies or certification practice statements as necessary to describe other product and service offerings.
 These supplemental policies and statements are available to applicable users or relying parties.